abinit/abinit/doc/tutorial/gwr_intro.md

 The conventional GW code has quartic scaling with the number of atoms whereas GWR scales cubically.
-The legacy GW code computes the self-energy matrix elements by performing an expensive convolution in the frequency domain, (by default with the plasmon-pole approximation that makes runs much faster altough approximated and without the possibility of accessing the spectral function $A(\omega)$) whereas GWR computes the self-energy matrix elements in the KS representatio in imaginary-time followed by an analytic continuation (AC) to the real-frequency axis.
+The legacy GW code computes the self-energy matrix elements by performing an expensive convolution in the frequency domain, (by default with the plasmon-pole approximation that makes calculations much faster altough approximated and without the possibility of accessing the spectral function $A(\omega)$) whereas GWR computes the self-energy matrix elements in the KS representation in imaginary-time followed by an analytic continuation (AC) to the real-frequency axis.
 The GWR + AC approach makes it possible to have access the full frequency dependence of $\Sigma$ and $A$ at a much reduced cost althugh the accuracy of the results now depends on the AC step.